 I really enjoy the underwater photography aspect of my job.
 It allows me to show everyone on social media all of the cool critters we come across on the reef and in our coral nurseries!

 I wish I would have known how difficult and competitive it would be to start a career in conservation.
-If I had known that I would have spent more time in college volunteering for science organizations to strengthen my resume.
+If I had known that I would have spent more time in college volunteering for science organizations.

 I can’t think of any skills I thought I would never use, but I do wish I would have taken more time to strengthen my networking skills.
 Networking is invaluable, especially in conservation!